 How to mulch

-Firstly, remove all of the weeds in your rose border.
-Secondly, apply about an inch (3cm) thick layer of bark around the base of the rose and any bare soil next to your rose.
-The more you apply the better the moisture retention and weed suppressant.
+Remove weeds and apply about a 3cm thick layer of mulch material around the base of the rose and any bare soil next to your rose.
 If you are mulching when the soil is dry, water well either before or after mulching.

 There are two good reasons to dead head: 1.
 To encourage repeat-flowering – this stops your rose producing seeds in the hips, which are formed after flowering, so that it has more energy for repeat-flowering.
 2. Shaping – it is an opportunity to shape your shrub.